Westford Cemetery Snippets: Thomas Symmes and the Steam Boat Incident

 The Westford Military Leaders of the American Revolution (1775-1781)

-Westford REV 250.
-In 2025 and 2026, the Westford Museum and Historical Society will commemorate the significant battles that shaped America’s struggle for independence.
-Discover the birthplace of American liberty,
+Westford REV 250 Join us in 2026 as the Westford Museum and Historical Society celebrates the pivotal battles that defined America’s journey to independence!
+Explore the birthplace of liberty and

 Featured Artifact of the Week